realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 [To limit coffee acidity problem drink it with no milk and no sugar.](./02.jpg)

-## BALANCE ACCORDING TO TRADITIONAL CHINESE MEDICINE.
+## TRADITIONAL CHINESE MEDICINE BALANCE.

 In Traditional Chinese Medicine (TCM), food and its effects on the body is viewed in terms of balancing YIN and YANG, as well as the principles of QI (vital energy) and the body's organ systems.